Oceanic climate: Subtropical highland variety (Cfb, Cwb)

+Areas with this climate feature monthly averages below 22 C but above either 0 C or -3 C depending on isotherm used.
+At least one month's average temperature is below 18 C. Without their elevation, many of these regions would likely feature either humid subtropical or tropical climates.

+This type of climate exists in parts of east, south and southeastern Africa, interior southern Africa and elevated portions of eastern Africa as far north as Ethiopia and of western Africa (west region of Cameroon) up to the southwestern Angola highlands also share this climate type.
+It also exists in the exposed areas of the High Atlas, some mountainous areas across southern Europe, mountainous sections of North America, including parts of the southern Appalachians and the Central America Volcanic Arc.
+In South America, it can be found mainly in temperate mountainous areas in the Tropical Andes, Venezuelan Coastal Range, the highest elevations of Serra do Mar in Southeastern Brazil, and tepuis of the Guiana Shield, The highest elevations of the Brazilian Highlands, and due to variations in rainfall and temperature patterns in some places of the Tropical Andes in Bolivia, Perú, Ecuador, Colombia and Venezuela.
+Most of Yunnan and mountainous areas across Southeast Asia, parts of the Himalayas, parts of the Western Ghats, parts of Sri Lanka, and parts of the Hawaiian Islands of Maui and Hawaii.
+In the Caribbean, only the peaks in the highest mountain ranges have this climate (including the Blue Mountains in Jamaica and Cerro Maravilla in Puerto Rico), with only Hispaniola's Cordillera Central and Chaîne de la Selle having significant urban settlements under this climate zone, such as cities like Kenscoff in Haiti and Constanza in the Dominican Republic.

-Subpolar variety (Cfc, Cwc)
+Subpolar oceanic and cold subtropical highland varieties (Cfc, Cwc)

 Areas with subpolar oceanic climates feature an oceanic climate but are usually located closer to polar regions, with long but relatively mild winters and short, cool summers.
-As a result of their location, these regions tend to be on the cool end of oceanic climates, approaching to polar regions.
+As a result of their location, these regions tend to be on the cool end of oceanic climates, approaching polar regions.
 Snowfall tends to be more common here than in other oceanic climates.
-Subpolar oceanic climates are less prone to temperature extremes than subarctic climates or continental climates, featuring milder winters than these climates.
-Subpolar oceanic climates feature only one to three months of average monthly temperatures that are at least 10 °C (50 °F).
+Subpolar oceanic climates are less prone to temperature extremes than humid continental climates or subarctic climates, featuring milder winters than these climates.
+Subpolar oceanic climates feature only one to three months of average monthly temperatures of at least 10 °C (50 °F).
 As with oceanic climates, none of its average monthly temperatures fall below -3.0 °C (26.6 °F) or 0 °C depending on the isotherm used.
-Typically, these areas in the warmest month experience daytime maximum temperatures below 17 °C (63 °F), while the coldest month features highs near or slightly above freezing and lows just below freezing while keeping the average warm enough.
+Typically, these areas in the warmest month experience daytime maximum temperatures below 17 °C (63 °F), while the coldest month features highs slightly above freezing and lows near or just below freezing while keeping the average warm enough.
 It typically carries a Cfc designation, though very small areas in Argentina and Chile have summers sufficiently short to be Cwc with fewer than four months over 10 C.